 - Credit of up to $200 per calendar year for baggage fees and other expenses at one qualifying airline

-- $15 in Uber credits for U.S. rides every month (plus a bonus $20 in December)
+- $15 in Uber credits for U.S. rides or eats orders every month (plus a bonus $20 in December)

 - Up to $100 credit every four years for Global Entry application fees — or every 4.5 years for TSA PreCheck application fees

 You’ll also earn five Membership Rewards points per $1 spent on eligible hotels booked through AmexTravel.com, and five points per $1 spent on flights booked directly with airlines or with American Express Travel on up to $500,000 spent per calendar year, then one point per $1.